The Loneliness of Carrying What Few Can Imagine

 We don’t know each other.

-But I feel them out there, each of us dragging our own impossible story through time.
+But I feel them out there, each of us dragging our own impossible story through time itself.

 The Work No One Sees

-From the outside, my life looks like motion, like creation.
+From the outside, my life looks like motion, like creation, like beauty and elegance.

-Blog posts bloom daily on the page, books find their way to shelves, projects emerge from notebooks into living form.
+Blog posts pop up daily on all of my social media pages, books find their way to shelves (three of them as of today!), projects emerge from notebooks into living form over weeks, months, years of effort.

-To the unknowing eye, it looks like ambition.
+To the unknowing eye, it looks like ambition, it looks like productivity mixed with discipline and a dash of drive.

-What I do every day is not merely “work.”
+What I do every day is not merely “work,” it’s survival dressed up in pretty little paragraphs.

-It is my refusal to collapse turned outward so the world can see something beautiful instead of broken.
+It’s defiance disguised as creativity, it is literally my refusal to collapse turned outward so the world can see something beautiful instead of broken.

-They see the output, but not the cost.
+They see the output, but not the cost it feels like my soul pays on the daily.

-And maybe that is as it should be…because who among them could ever understand how much each word costs to bring into the light?
+And maybe that is as it should be…because who could ever understand how much each word costs to bring into the light?

 Words as Beacons